menu icon

 • While the vegetables cook, roll out one of the pie crust.
 Place over the top of a pie plate and crimp edges.
 Poke the bottom of the pie crust with the tines of a fork.
 Pre-bake crust for 15 minutes until the crust starts to harden and set.

-• Once the veggies are semi-cooked add the diced mushrooms, green peas, poultry seasoning, salt and black pepper.
+• Once the veggies are semi-cooked add the diced mushrooms, green peas, 1 tablespoon poultry seasoning, ½ teaspoon salt and ¼ teaspoon black pepper.
 Mix well and let simmer for a few minutes.

 • While vegetables continue to cook, using a small bowl, combine the milk and cornstarch until well blended.
 Pour the mix into the pot and mix until well incorporated.
 Cook on medium heat for 5 minutes until the mixture thickens (the sauce will begin to thicken over time).
 Add the cooked diced/shredded chicken, mix well, and then remove from heat and set to the side.